kpavery/goldmine/README.md

 - Allow students to quickly look up professors on RateMyProfessors
 - Allow students to view each classroom on an interactive map of UCSB
 - Allow students to view the websites of departments they are taking classes in
+- Get final exam data from GOLD (for current quarter)

 Future
 ------